Why Dentists Run Late: 17 time sucks that can destroy your schedule

 Dentists don’t commonly run late because they’re slow.
 They run late because their systems, habits, and workflows create choke points.

 Running late in dentistry is like quicksand.
 Once you get drawn in you keep sinking deeper and deeper.
-One moment you’re prepping a molar, and before you even blink, you’re thirty minutes behind, your nurse is tight‑lipped, and your next patient is at the reception desk asking “How much longer?”.
+One moment you’re prepping a molar, and before you blink, you’re thirty minutes behind, your nurse is tight‑lipped, and your next patient is at the reception desk asking: “How much longer?”.

 I learned a lot about running on time from the most efficient dentist I’ve ever seen, one of my mentors, Dr Omer Reed from Phoenix.
 Omer never kept anyone waiting and yet he delivered enormous amounts of excellent dentistry.
 He didn’t rush.
-He didn’t cut corners.
-He simply worked in a way that was efficient and effective.
+He simply worked in a way that was efficient.

-Once, I watched him prepare two teeth for gold onlays.
+Once, I watched him prepare two premolars for gold onlays.
 I thought he was just getting started but he had already finished.
-It was like watching a concert pianist whose hands move so fluidly you can’t see the technique, only the result.
+It was like watching a concert pianist whose hands move so rapidly you can’t see the technique, only the result.

-Omer taught me a simple truth: efficiency is respect — for the patient, the team, the craft of dentistry, and yourself.
+Omer taught me a simple truth: running on time is respect for the patient, the team, the craft of dentistry, and yourself.

-Here are the seventeen biggest time sucks that push dentists behind schedule — and what to do about them.
+Here are seventeen time sucks that push dentists behind schedule and what to do about them.

 1. Starting the appointment before everything is ready

 Ten minutes before the appointment, the room is ready, the instruments are in sequence, and the nurse knows the opening move.
-When you walk in, the stage is already set.
+When you walk in, it’s all systems go.

-The absolute sure-fire way to know the room is not set properly is if your nurse keeps leaving the room or keeps calling out for missing items during the procedure.
-If that keeps happening you need to revisit your operatory setup procedures.
+The sure-fire way to know the operatory is not set properly is if your nurse needs to leave the room or call out for missing items during the procedure.
+If that keeps happening you should tighten up your setup procedures.

 2. Underestimating how long procedures actually take

-Many dentists schedule based on ideal scenarios rather than real ones.
+Many dentists schedule based on best-ever scenarios rather than typical ones.

 A Class II that can, if everything runs absolutely perfectly, take 28 minutes should not be scheduled as a thirty‑minute appointment.
 You should schedule to your average and include a few minutes as a buffer.
-Don’t forget to allow for anaesthetic, isolation, matrix placement, adjustments, notes, and room turnover.
+Don’t forget to allow for everything the procedure requires — anaesthetic, isolation, matrix placement, adjustments, notes, and room turnover.

-If you schedule to your “best-ever” timing as opposed to the average with a small buffer, the result is predictable.
+If you schedule to your best-ever timing as opposed to the average with a small buffer, the result is predictable.
 The day starts on time and slowly drifts off course.
 On-time dentists schedule based on actual averages, not hope.
-When you schedule realistically, the entire day becomes more predictable and less stressful.

 3. Too much chit‑chat